 In addition, our pension and post-retirement funds hold various bonds as part of their fund assets, including sovereign bonds issued by several Eurozone countries, Switzerland, South Africa, the United Kingdom and the United States of America, corporate bonds and sub-investment grade bonds.
-Any significant decline in value or default of such securities, including in the context of a renewed local or regional sovereign debt crisis or as a result of the economic impacts of the Covid-19 pandemic and associated governmental responses, could negatively affect the funded status of our post-employment defined benefit arrangements.
+Any significant decline in value or default of such securities, including in the context of a renewed local or regional sovereign debt crisis or because of the economic impacts of a pandemic and associated governmental responses, could negatively affect the funded status of our post-employment defined benefit arrangements.